High School Teacher Resume Examples & Templates

 - Lie about your teaching experience and skills.

-- Include irrelevant personal information, such as your ethnicity and age.
+- Include irrelevant personal information such as your ethnicity and age.

 Prepare Questions for Your Interview.

-- What are the expectations for this role?
+- What are the day-to-day duties?

-- What tools and technologies do you provide to improve classroom management and teaching?
+- What tools do you provide teachers?

 Cover letter examples for the next step in your teaching career